astratikopoulo/contour-adv-ing-and-delegation/README.md

 * Route weights
 * Resource delegation

 This is a challenge many ingress controllers must solve for.
-Many move these more specific requirements into [annotations in the metadata](TODO) of the ingress objects.
+Many move these more specific requirements into [annotations in the metadata](https://github.com/kubernetes-sigs/aws-alb-ingress-controller/blob/master/docs/guide/ingress/annotation.md) of the ingress objects.
 While this works, it can cause very messy definitions that are hard to reason with and troubleshoot.
-Also, annotations aren't validated on apply, so its up to the controller to fail if the value is malformed.
-We'd rather have the client (kubectl) be able to tell us about things such as syntactical failures.
+Annotations aren't validated on apply, so it is up to the controller to fail if the value is malformed.
+We'd rather have the client (kubectl) be able to tell us about things such as syntactical issues.

 So let us look at a specific use case, canary deployments.
 What if we want to weight and slowly bleed traffic over to a new pingv2 application?
 Considering the following diagram.